Ryason55/quake_mission_packs_ry-vitalized/README.md

 - Quad Damage and Pentagram powerup items now innately glow.
 - Players under the effect of Quad or Pentagram will be lit up with the appropriate color (Pentagram takes priority).
 - [SoA] Shield of Empathy and Horn of Conjuring now have the same hitbox height as other powerups.
-- :new: Cooperative: Powerups used for traversal (Biosuit, Wetsuit, Anti-Grav Belt) can now be collected by every player.
+- :new: Cooperative: Powerups used for traversal (Biosuit, Wetsuit, Anti-Grav Belt) can now be collected by every player one time.

 ----- Ring of Shadows -----